The Sweep Leg

 … But in reality, what they’re saying makes no sense at all; especially if you’ve been inside the TCR system.

 Now, I know there is no malice on the part of those teaching it wrong, but they owe it to themselves and the throwers they teach to learn how it really works.

 Sometimes this narrow pendulum style sweep is justified because people claim in teaches kids to move across the circle.
 Teaching kids to use the entire ring is often is a mistake too.

-He set a Championships record at the time… and not to mention, he was lighting fast!
+He set a championship record at the time… and not to mention, he was lightning fast!

 The longer a coach insists on teaching the narrow kicking type sweep, the more damage to the thrower’s immediate and long-term development.

-Learn the TCR™, learn to how to filter potentially confusing info you find on the Internet, and how to fast track your coaching and throwing success.
+Learn the TCR System, learn to how to filter potentially confusing info you find on the Internet, and master how to fast-track your coaching and throwing success.